muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 ### Design Process

-I iterated on the designs in low fidelity, maintaining nearly daily check-ins with my product manager and tech lead for feedback to ensure alignment.
+I iterated on the designs in low fidelity, maintaining nearly daily check-ins with my product leader and tech lead for feedback to ensure alignment.
+At this point, we also began to test with customers and external participants.

 <div className="kg-card kg-image-card kg-width-full kg-desktop">